gabrieljmj/matchee/README.md

 npm install matchee
 ```

+## Motivation

+The `match` function is a type-safe way to match expressions.
+It is similar to the `switch` statement, but with a more concise syntax and more flexibility.
+It allows to match more than one expression at a time and more types of expressions.

+Currently on JavaScript, the `switch` or object literals statement are the most common way to match expressions.
+However, it is not type-safe and it is not possible to match more than one expression at a time.

+Also, it is possible to pass functions as values.
+This allows to make heavy computations or database queries or any other side effect only when needed.

 ## Usage

 The basic usage is to pass an array of cases to the `match` function.
 Each case is an array of values, where the last value is the result of the match.